Frequently Asked Questions

 Is there a confirmed case of the novel coronavirus on campus?

-No. There are no confirmed cases of COVID-19 on the ASC campus.Further details available on the COVID-19/Cases web page.
+Yes.
+There is a confirmed case of COVID-19 on the ASC campus.Further details available on the COVID-19/Cases web page.

 Is Alfred State closed?

-Offices are closed to the public but education continues!
-All ASC students resume the spring semester with ONLINE classes from home on March 23.
-To follow recommendations for reducing population densities and increasing social distance, students are learning from home and many faculty and staff are also telecommuting.
+No. Offices are closed to the public but education continues!
+All ASC students resumed the spring semester with online classes from home on March 23.
+To follow recommendations for reducing population densities and increasing social distance, students are learning from home and most faculty and staff are also telecommuting.
 The college remains in operation but transformed during this healthcare emergency.
 We ask that you call or email a department to make contact as public entrances to buildings are secured.

 Since I moved off campus will my account be credited?